harshitshah/keychain/about.md

 permalink: /about/
 ---

-I am Harshit Shah.
-An engineer enthusiastic about mathematics, programming, mathematical aspects of programming, music, etc.
+I am Harshit Shah; an engineer enthusiastic about mathematics, programming, mathematical aspects of programming, music, etc.

 I intend to use this blog as a "keychain" of interesting ideas.